mdcao/japsa/docs/source/tools/jsa.util.streamClient.rst

 Synopsis
 ~~~~~~~~

-*jsa.util.streamClient*:Forward data from a stream input or a file over the network to a jsa.util.streamServer
+*jsa.util.streamClient*: Forward data from a stream input or a file over the network to a jsa.util.streamServer

 ~~~~~
 Usage